 Also, it has a waterfall edge seat that helps relieve pressure on your thighs and allows for better blood circulation.
 And the back mesh material maintains adequate ventilation to keep you cool while you work.

-Overall, it’s a comfortable chair for the taller people who are on a budget.
+Overall, it’s a comfortable chair for taller people who are on a budget.
 Most drafting chairs that can accommodate tall people usually cost roughly around 1000.

 - Has a maximum seat height at 36 inches